 Additional resources can be found at http://citl.lehigh.edu/resources.
 If you have questions about anything listed here or need help from LTS on any of these topics, please start by contacting the Help Desk or submitting a Help Ticket.

-Lehigh students followed classroom mask-wearing policies in academic year 20-21, but may need reminders as we get started this semester.
+If you require a mask in your class, students will likely need reminders as we get started this semester.
 Instructors have found that simply pointing at your own mask will suffice if a student forgets.

-Our students are very excited to start learning once again in our classrooms.
+Students are very excited to start up the new semester.
 They can’t wait to be together with you, connect with each other, and re-engage with our campus community.
 If you have been on campus this week, you have likely already sensed their excitement and eagerness.

 They also have some uncertainties.
-For many, this will be the first time in eighteen months they've been in a physical classroom; for some, it will be their first time in a classroom at Lehigh.
-This year’s seniors are the only returning undergraduates who have completed a full ‘normal’ year at Lehigh; our juniors left campus after spring break of their freshman year and many were away from campus as sophomores; current sophomores had a very atypical first year at Lehigh; and incoming first-year students are starting college after a year and a half of remote, hyflex, or hybrid high school classes.
+Some are still getting used to on-campus life and in-classroom instruction; for some, it will be their first time in a classroom at Lehigh.
+This year’s seniors experienced three years of changing conditions due to COVID policies, having left campus after spring break of their freshman year and many were away from campus as sophomores; many juniors were away from campus as freshman; current sophomores had a more typical first year at Lehigh but may have experienced isolation and quarantine ; and incoming first-year students are starting college after several years of shifting among in-person, remote, hyflex, and hybrid high school classes.
 This all means that the majority of our undergraduates have never experienced a “normal Lehigh,” and so will not have had first-hand experience with campus norms, expectations, traditions, facilities, services, and events.

 Some of our students will be arriving with general concerns about their health and well being, others with uncertainties about their academic readiness, and some with disabilities or mental health diagnoses.
 I think we will all start this semester with a heightened awareness of and empathy for the many different challenges our students have faced... and will continue to face in the coming semester.